NinaQuik/Movies-ETL/README.md

 The dataFrames are then merged and duplicate columns are removed.

 Finally the merged dataFrame is loaded into a postgres "movie_data" database using SQLAlchemy.
-The raw ratings .csv file containing 26,024,289 is loaded into postgres as well.
+The raw ratings .csv file containing 26,024,289 records is loaded into postgres as well.